Naturalization is the Process Become a US Citizen

 - Depending on where you live you can be entitled to more healthcare and benefits

 If you have been a Legal Permanent Resident (LPR) for five years, you may apply to become a US citizen (naturalize).
 If you became an LPR through marriage to become a US citizen, you can apply after three years so long as you are still married to the spouse who petitioned for you.
-Immigration lawyers in NJ describe the process below:
+New Jersey Immigration lawyers describe the process below:

 - Prepare and submit a naturalization application and submit it to Citizenship & Immigration Services (USCIS)